tuffy-studio/HAVIC/README.md

 To evaluate or run inference on videos, please first organize the input videos into a CSV file.

 For evaluation, the CSV file should contain two columns: `video_path, overall_label`, where `video_path` is the absolute path to the video file, and `overall_label` indicates the ground-truth label of the sample.
 For inference, the CSV file should contain a single column: `video_path`.
+You can organize the input videos into a CSV file using our provided [code].
+You can organize the input videos into a CSV file using [our provided code](evaluation/make_label_csv.py), or you may use your own method if preferred.

->❗**Note:** No additional video pre-processing is required, as the entire video will be automatically processed using a sliding-window strategy during inference, and the face detection module from FaceX-Zoo is integrated into the pipeline.
+>❗**Note:** No additional video pre-processing is required, as the entire video will be automatically processed using a sliding-window strategy during evaluation and inference, and the face detection module from FaceX-Zoo is integrated into the pipeline.
 During execution, a temporary directory named sliding_window_inference_tmp will be created in the current working directory to store intermediate files.

 Then you can run evaluation or inference using the following commands: